An asymptotic formula of spectral average of central $L$-values on ${\bf GSp}(2)$ for square free levels: Introduction

 \subsection{Structure of paper}

 In \S2, after introducing basic notation, the notion of the Bessel periods of automorphic forms on $\sG(\A)$ is recalled and the construction of the Eisenstein series on the subgroup $\sG^\#(\A)$ is reviewed.
 The Shintani function on the $p$-adic orthogonal groups plays a pivotal role in the formation of the refined GGP conjecture (\cite{IchinoIkeda}, \cite{Liu}).
 An archimedean counterpart was first introduced in \cite{Tsud2011-1} as a kernel of a Poincar\'{e} series; the latter was closely studied in \cite{Tsud-2} to prove a weighted equidistribution theorem of the Satake parameters in the weight aspect for full level cusp forms on ${\rm SO}(2+m)$.
 Actually, in \cite{Tsud-3} the second author already deduce a part of Theorem \ref{MainT-2} from a general result in \cite{Tsud-2} by the exceptional isomorphism ${\bf PGSp}_2\cong {\rm SO}(5)$.
 In this paper, we write some of the archimedean computations in \cite{Tsud-2} directly on ${\bf GSp}_2$.
-In \S\ref{sec:ShinFtn}, the Shintani function on $\sG(\R)$ is introduced; then the construction of a Poincar\`{e} series given in \cite{Tsud2011-1} is modified so that the Poincare series depend on two test functions $\phi$ and $f$; its spectral expansion is given in \S\ref{subsecSPECEXP}.
-In \S\ref{sec:DoubleCoset}, we describe the double coset space $\sB^\#(\Q)\bsl \sG(\Q)/\sN(\Q)$ explicitly, which allows us to write the Bessel period of the Poincare series as a sum of 5 terms $\JJ_{1_4}$, $\JJ_{w_2({\rm s})}$, $\JJ_{w_2({\rm r})}$, $\JJ_{w_1}$ and $\JJ_{\sn(T_\theta^\dagger)w_2}$ in \eqref{BesselPer-f4} according to the double cosets.
+In \S\ref{sec:ShinFtn}, the Shintani function on $\sG(\R)$ is introduced; then the construction of a Poincar\`{e} series given in \cite{Tsud2011-1} is modified so that the Poincar\'{e} series depend on two test functions $\phi$ and $f$; its spectral expansion is given in \S\ref{subsecSPECEXP}.
+In \S\ref{sec:DoubleCoset}, we describe the double coset space $\sB^\#(\Q)\bsl \sG(\Q)/\sN(\Q)$ explicitly, which allows us to write the Bessel period of the Poincar\'{e} series as a sum of 5 terms $\JJ_{1_4}$, $\JJ_{w_2({\rm s})}$, $\JJ_{w_2({\rm r})}$, $\JJ_{w_1}$ and $\JJ_{\sn(T_\theta^\dagger)w_2}$ in \eqref{BesselPer-f4} according to the double cosets.
 In \S\ref{sec:PrfMT}, we specify the test functions $\phi$ and $f$ and state our results on explicit formula of the main term $\JJ_{1_4}+\JJ_{w_2({\rm s})}$ (Proposition \ref{MainT-P1}) and the estimate of other terms (Proposition \ref{ErrorT-P1}), postponing their proof to later sections.
 The proof of Theorem \ref{MainT-1} and \ref{MainT-2} are completed in \S\ref{sec:PrfMTHM}.
-The remaining sections are devoted to highly technical issues. \footnote{ In this paper, we rely on explicit determination of archimedean orbital integrals, which is strong in that it yields an (super-)exponential decay of the error terms in weight aspect.
-The authors are now diveloping a softer method involving only a majorant of the Shintani function, which works on error estimate in level aspect even for vector-valued Siegel modular forms. }In \S\ref{sec:MainT}, we prove Proposition \ref{MainT-P1} by using the explicit determination of local orbital integrals given in \S\ref{sec:pLOIMTM}.
-An upper estimate of $\JJ_{w_2({\rm r})}$, $\JJ_{w_1}$ and $\JJ_{\sn(T_\theta^\dagger)w_2}$ are obtained by constructing gauge functions.
+In \S\ref{sec:APPL}, we describe a proof of Corollary \ref{APPL-C1}.
+The remaining sections are devoted to addressing highly technical issues.
+In \S\ref{sec:MainT}, we prove Proposition \ref{MainT-P1} by using the explicit determination of local orbital integrals given in \S\ref{sec:pLOIMTM}.
+Upper estimates of $\JJ_{w_2({\rm r})}$, $\JJ_{w_1}$ and $\JJ_{\sn(T_\theta^\dagger)w_2}$ are obtained by constructing gauge functions.